 As I always say, the pump is the heart of your pressure washer.
-You need to take care of your pump, especially changing your pump oil, in order to get the most out of your pressure washer investment.
-Especially in these tough economic conditions!
+You need to take care of your pump, and change your pump oil on time, in order to get the most out of your pressure washer investment.

 Making sure you have good lubrication is the absolute easiest and best preventative maintenance you can give your pump!

 If your pressure washer is new, most manufacturers recommend that you change your pump oil within the first 15-20 hours, or after 3 months, whichever comes first.
-After that, I would recommend changing every 200 hours, or at least once a year.
+After that, I would recommend changing it every 200 hours, or at least once a year.
 Personally, I change mine a little more often since I use my pressure washer frequently.

 If you have a pump like mine, you can check your pump oil level by simply looking in the window (sight glass) on the side of the pump.
 You’ll see a red dot on the oil pump window, indicating that you should fill the pump oil only half-way to the red dot.
 Never over-fill pump oil!